aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/prepare-lambda-hook/index.md

 5. **Wait for Deployment Completion**:
    - Navigate to the **Resources** tab.
    - Look for `HookExecutionRole` and **copy its Physical ID** for later use.

+TODO:Activate the Lambda Hook ? is this part of step 6 or next section.
 6. **Activate the Lambda Hook**:
    - Now all the preapration is done.
    - The Lambda we created is now ready and we need to activate the lambda hook so we can test the Lambda Hook in next section.